Ella Carmichael: Career

 Carmichael founded the Celtic Union in 1894, and the Women Students' Celtic Society at the University of Edinburgh, after being barred from joining the all-male University Celtic Society.
 She helped her father to transcribe and edit the Carmina Gadelica (1900), and later worked on a revised edition of his landmark work.
 She supported the study and preservation of the Scottish Gaelic language as the acting editor of the Celtic Review from 1904 to 1916.
-Gaelic scholars consider her the likely model for John Duncan's illustration, St. Columba on the Hill of Angels (1904).
+Gaelic scholars consider her the likely model for John Duncan's illustration, Anima Celtica (1895).

 In 1904, Carmichael attended the annual meeting of the Caledonian Medical Society, in her role as editor of the Celtic Review.
 She lectured in Glasgow on "The Evil Eye" in 1906.
 She also contributed articles to the An Deo-Ghreine magazine; her 1905 essay, "Some Things Women Can Do", begins: "It is no exaggeration to say that, if our women would put their hearts into the Gaelic movement, the future of the language would be assured, and there could be no talk of Gaelic being doomed.